PATRICKAUGUSTUSJONAS/simple-service-registry/README.md

 ## Methods

-There are a number of methods to help with the orchestration of services and configuration.
+There are a number of methods to help with the registration and discovery of services and configuration parameters.

 ### .register( namespace, serviceName, serviceConfig, opts )
 The `.register()` method will register a service in Etcd.